Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 1. From the TRIRIGA Main Page, click on Tools > System Setup > Integration Object.
 2. Search for `ibmTriAssistant` in the Name column of the Integration Objects table.
 3. Click on the `ibmTriAssistant - POST - tririgaOrchestratorCF` integration object.
 4. Check the value for `Status`.
 It should be `Ready`.
-If `Failed`, then please us with the information found in the Integration Summary from the most recent execution in the Execute History table.
+If `Failed`, then please send your IBM representative the information found in the `Integration Summary` field from the most recent execution in the `Execute History` table.

 #### G) WAIT FOR INTEGRATION ID FROM IBM